Pub quiz: Leagues and competitions

 A quiz league is an organization that runs quizzes—typically in pubs—though with several distinctions from the standard pub quiz.
 They often involve only two teams and include a number of individual questions.
 Prizes are uncommon at a league match, aside from congratulatory kudos to the quiz team winning a league or a knockout competition.

 There are additionally non-pub-based leagues, where teams from throughout a region, county, state or country meet annually for more prestigious competitions, with greater prizes.
 Representative teams may either be the best team from each pub or a team selected from the best individuals.

-Internationally, Believe it or Not Quiz Events in New Zealand have held an annual Champion of Champions quiz in Auckland since 1998 [SOURCE].
+Internationally, Believe it or Not Quiz Events in New Zealand have held an annual Champion of Champions quiz in Auckland since 1998.
 Initially open to teams from pubs within the greater Auckland region, it is now open to teams from throughout New Zealand.
 In practice, travel costs prevent most teams from the lower North Island and the South Island participating, although Christchurch, Nelson and Wellington have all provided teams.

 The Australasian Pub Quiz Championships has taken place annually since 2018.
-Open to teams from pubs and clubs from across Australia and New Zealand, the 2018 Championships is simultaneously run in Sydney, Canberra, and Wellington in late April.
+Open to teams from pubs and clubs from across Australia and New Zealand, the 2018 Championships was simultaneously run in Sydney, Canberra, and Wellington in late April.

 The United States National Trivia Association presents "The Riddle", a finals event open to eligible teams who play the official NTA "Quizzo!" live trivia game.
 Approximately a thousand players attended the 2008 event in Atlantic City, New Jersey.